pimsmath/onlinecourses2020/content/courses/2024-2025/fluid-dynamics/index.md

 There will be no exams, only assignments access and submitted online via Crowdmark.

+### Class Schedule
+  * M/Th 11:30 AM - 12:50 PM PST

 ### Remote Access
-The lecturer will use zoom for each lecture, and lectures will be recorded.
+The lecturer will use zoom for each lecture.
 Typed lecture notes will be distributed electronically.